 This American themed fact and opinion sort is simple and straightforward.
 There are a variety of statements about the United States, American symbols, and presidents.
-It’s perfect for work during February leading into President’s Day.
+It’s perfect for work during February leading into President’s Day but can be used any time of the year.
 It’s designed to be a shared sort lesson since the sentences are written with contextual vocabulary that the kids may not be able to decode.
 But, depending on your grade level, it might be perfect as an independent practice center.